tetsufmbio/taxallnomy/README.md

     > perl get_lineage.pl -man

-This script uses the Perl modules 'Net::Wire10' and Term::InKey located in the folder 'lib/' that accompanies this package.
+This script uses the Perl modules 'Net::Wire10' and 'Term::InKey' located in the folder 'lib/' that accompanies this package.
 If you want to execute this script in  other  location, install these modules on your system.
 The easiest way to install a Perl module is using CPAN.
 For this, login as root user and type the